 The contents of this document apply to all personnel embarked on either the ARSV Laurence M. Gould or the RVIB Nathaniel B. Palmer.
-This would include all ASC staff and ship's crew, as well as embarked grantees.
-Knowledge of basic safety issues and procedures is assumed to be common among those who routinely work on the vessels.
-With this in mind, this document is written primarily for the benefit of grantees (and new ASC staff), who are likely to be unfamiliar with a ship environment and the unique environmental requirements of working in Antarctica.
+This includes all ASC staff and ship's crew, as well as all embarked grantees.
+Knowledge of basic safety issues and procedures is assumed to be common among those who routinely work on the vessels; therefore, this document is written primarily for the benefit of grantees (and new ASC staff) who are likely to be unfamiliar with the ship's environment and the unique environmental requirements of working in Antarctica.